dfk7677/RacingRanking/README.md

 A ranking system for (sim)racing based on [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system).

 ## Preamble
 Being an active simracer playing [Assetto Corsa Competizione](https://www.assettocorsa.it/competizione/) I was lucky to find a great league which offers cleaner races and a ranking.
 This is [Low Fuel Motorsport](https://lowfuelmotorsport.com/).
+If you are interested in more organized racing, I totally recommend it.

 In the current season LFM is using a ranking system for rating the drivers according to their results.
 This leads to drivers racing with opponents close to their level, which in turn offers a much better experience.